prayreh153/WHSTechNotes/journal.md

 # March 23, 2026
 Journal Prompt:
 I don't watch basketball, so I made educated guesses on choosing my bracket.
 I was suprised about how close the scores were.
 Using this data, it can help me analyze the performance of each team and choose which is better to pick.
 A computer program can help provide information onto the statistics of each team.
 Some examples of jobs involving sports data are Data Science and Analytics, and Engineering and Software.
-Development
+Development.
+I used AI to assist with this entry.

 # March 30, 2026
 Journal Prompt: